 Programme

-A weekend of author talks, workshops, panels and signings across two stunning Kelham Island venues.
+A weekend of author talks, workshops, panels, poetry and signings across Sheffield.

 Plan Your Day